Code of Student Rights & Responsibilities

 - Freedom of Expression and Inquiry: Students are entitled to academic freedom and autonomy in their intellectual pursuits and development.
 Students are entitled to free and open discussion, inquiry, expression, and lawful assembly.

-- Privacy and Confidentiality: Students have a right to privacy and confidentiality subject to University rules and other statutory regulations.
+- Privacy and Confidentiality: Students have a right to privacy and confidentiality, which are subject to university rules and other statutory regulations.
 Students have a right to be free from unreasonable searches and seizures.

 - Student Records: Students have a right to educational records that accurately reflect their performance.
 Students have a right to examine and challenge information in their educational records.